AlexSchunert/DataScience/MSFT_GP/Docs/Analyses.md

 Notes:

-* signal vs time is identical to Figure 1
+* signal vs time is identical to Figure 2
 * Autocorrelation shows the autocorrelation function of the signal using the function acovf from statsmodels.tsa.stattools to handle missing data (no trading at the weekend).
 * PSD is the power spectral density estimated using a Lomb-Scargle periodogram taken from astropy.timeseries (again to handle data gaps).
 The cut-off frequency is set according to the median sampling of the data.
-* Histogram is simply the histogram of the returns
+* Histogram is simply the histogram of the returns.
 * We need to be a bit careful with the interpretation as acf- and psd- calculation require stationarity.
   * While the mean of the data is most likely stationary, the variance appears to vary quite a bit.
   * There seem to be clusters of higher and clusters of lower variance (=> volatility clustering?).